Can Uber Be Replaced By An Open Source Competitor?

 Uber-Crazy Commissions Will Hinder Growth

-As of Apr 2016, Uber levies a 25% commission charge on each one of it’s rides in North America.
+As of April 2016, Uber levies a 25% commission charge on each of its rides in North America.

-What’s interesting though is that recent research has shown that platforms which take a lower commission, end up doing better in the long run.
-Here’s a slide from Mary Meeker’s Internet Trends 2015
+What’s interesting, though, is that recent research has shown that platforms that take a lower commission end up doing better in the long run.
+Here’s a slide from Mary Meeker’s Internet Trends 2015:

-Uber currently charge 0% commission on UberX in China – the same as market leader Didi Kuadi.
-They do however take a commission on premium vehicle bookings (UberBlack).
+Uber currently charges 0% commission on UberX in China – the same as market leader Didi Kuaidi.
+They do, however, take a commission on premium vehicle bookings (UberBlack).

-In India, Uber retain a 20% commission structure, identical to the market leader, Ola Cabs.
-It’s a similar structure in South East Asia, with commissions matching the dominant player in each city.
+In India, Uber retains a 20% commission structure, identical to the market leader, Ola Cabs.
+It’s a similar structure in Southeast Asia, with commissions matching the dominant player in each city.

 Showdown At High Noon

-Rational, highly intelligent, well educated investors have playing a game chicken with each other.
-Each party is competing to win that monopoly position.
-Placing increasingly large stakes in competing companies.
-It’s a western style high noon showdown.
+Rational, highly intelligent, well-educated investors have been playing a game of chicken with each other.
+Each party is competing to win that monopoly position, placing increasingly large stakes in competing companies.
+It’s a Western-style high noon showdown.

 This won’t last forever.
 Somebody will flinch.
 It’ll start small, with one investor pulling out.
 Slowly, the pessimism will spread.
 This bubble will pop.
 Funding will dry up.

-We’re already seeing this confidence loss happen with other on-demand-economy apps.
-Sarah Lacy did excellent take on the situation.
+We’re already seeing this loss of confidence happen with other on-demand economy apps.
+Sarah Lacy did an excellent take on the situation.

 Please Don’t Stop The Music

-When (not if) incentives eventually end, the market will see another round of reshuffling and land grabing.
-There aren’t sufficient strong network effects to protect uber.
+When (not if) incentives eventually end, the market will see another round of reshuffling and land grabbing.
+There aren’t sufficiently strong network effects to protect Uber.
 High commission structures will squeeze already unhappy drivers.
-Consumers, who’ve long grown accustomed to artificially cheap rides will baulk at paying full rates.
+Consumers, who have long grown accustomed to artificially cheap rides, will baulk at paying full rates.

-[1] While these figures may look promising, they’re highly deceptive and do not take into account the high running costs associated with a taxi car.
-Here’s some inside commentary from a Singapore-based uber driver’s blog
+[1] While these figures may look promising, they’re highly deceptive and do not take into account the high running costs associated with a taxi.
+Here’s some inside commentary from a Singapore-based Uber driver’s blog.

 [2] This is one of the things I love most about the internet.
 It’s a true democracy.